Skip to content

 About

 Zion National Park is one of the ‘crown jewels’ of the U.S. National Park Service system.
-It is known worldwide as a geologic wonderland of towering cliffs, deep narrow canyons and sweeping expanses of bare sandstone slickrock.
+It is known worldwide as a geologic wonderland of towering cliffs, deep, narrow canyons, and sweeping expanses of bare sandstone slickrock.
 Its focal point is Zion Canyon, a steep-walled gorge carved through hundreds of meters of early Jurassic-era Navajo sandstone by the North Fork of the Virgin River.
-Due to its location near the junction of three great geographic provinces of the American West (the Colorado Plateau, the Great Basin and the Mojave Desert), the Park protects a remarkable diversity of plant and animal species inhabiting several different life zones.
-It also preserves evidence of nearly 8,000 years of human habitation, including the Mormon settlers of the mid-nineteenth century who gave the area its name, used in their religion to connote an association of the righteous.
+Due to its location near the junction of three great geographic provinces of the American West (the Colorado Plateau, the Great Basin, and the Mojave Desert), the Park protects a remarkable diversity of plant and animal species inhabiting several different life zones.

 Designated